hjoshi123/M1DevSetup/README.md

 - [x] Python
 - [x] sqlc - SQL Compiler

 Note that `Node.JS` would take a bit of time to install, as it needs to be built from source.
-This might involve usage of all cores and laptop getting a bit hot. `Python 3.9` is being installed currently under `Rosetta` as under Apple Silicon it shows a message of `arch not known`.
-This could be changed in the near future.
+This might involve usage of all cores and laptop getting a bit hot. `Python 3.9` is installed under Native M1 and `pyenv` has been setup under native `brew` which resides in `/opt/homebrew`

 ## Part 2